thomasloven/lovelace-layout-card/README.md

 - Any empty columns are removed.
 - The remaining columns are placed centered on screen.

-All column based layouts accept the following `view_layout` options:
+All column based layouts accept the following `layout` options:

 | Option      | Values         | Description                          | Default                                           |
 | ----------- | -------------- | ------------------------------------ | ------------------------------------------------- |